BetterAndroid/PanguText/docs-source/src/en/library/android.md

 :::

 In custom `View`, you can extend your `View` to implement the `PanguTextView` interface to achieve the same functionality.
+This feature is also effective for the [Using the Patching Tool](#using-the-patching-tool) method.

 > The following example